Lihuy/personalized-taste-recommendation-project/README.md

     ```bash
     npm install
     # OR yarn install
-    # OR pnpm install
+    # OR npm install
     ```

     **Run the frontEnd application:**
-    If everything set up, you can run the application on port 3000 bt default:
+    If everything set up, you can run the application on port 3000 by default:

     ```bash
     npm run dev